EITP/IT-LAB/Drone Coding/README.md

 ### Project Description
 - Flying Tello EDU Autonomously

-Place your TELLO EDU on a flat surface and program Tello EDU to fly in patterns.

 ### TELLO EDU Specification
 **Aircraft**
 - Weight: 87g (Propellers and Battery Included)